 Additionally, SciCheck is a resource created by the University of Pennsylvania that focuses on addressing scientific claims that are made in the political arena—particularly useful during an election year.

 Wondering if that image being shared could be real?
-Plenty aren’t.
+Plenty of them are not.
 Thankfully, there are several fake photo checkers dedicated to debunking fake images of every sort:

 Ever hear the news report on one day that chocolate is bad, only to prescribe three squares a day for your health the next week?
 Whether it’s sodium, fats, carbs, or coconut water, health-related claims capture our attention and sell products.